shekhdaviraj/Presentations/README.md

-Here is some of the Presentation Task assigned durin all course
+Here is some of the Presentation Task assigned during all course